ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

-If a transport sender implementation uses an offload mechanism (such as TSO, GSO, etc.) to combine multiple C.SMSS of data into a single packet "aggregate" for the purposes of scheduling transmissions, then it is RECOMMENDED that the per-packet state described in Section [Per-packet (P) state](#per-packet-p-state) be tracked for each packet "aggregate" rather than each C.SMSS.
+If a transport sender implementation uses an offload mechanism (such as TSO, GSO, etc.) to combine multiple C.SMSS of data into a single packet "aggregate" for the purposes of scheduling transmissions, then it is RECOMMENDED that the per-packet state described in Section [Per-packet (P) state](#per-packet-p-state) be tracked for each packet "aggregate" rather than each IP packet.

 #### Impact of ACK losses {#impact-of-ack-losses}